sandhawke/open-namespace-process/README.md

 There will be a master "database" maintained as one or more files the w3c/activitystreams repo.
 This database will enumerate all the terms in the namespace, and for each term it will state:

  - a stability level, one of "unstable", "testing", "stable", or "archaic", defined below
+ - various RDF schema information about the term (domain, range, etc)
- - zero of more people who serve as editor (including relevant contact info, including github username)
+ - zero of more people who serve as editor (including relevant contact info, especially github username)
  - a specification fragment (in HTML) which describes and defines the term, possibly including examples and references
- - pointers to systems which use or intend to use this term (possible with pointers to evidence, and more details.)
- - various RDF schema information about the term (domain, range, etc)
  - pointers to a test suite and/or validator for this term
+ - pointers to systems which use or intend to use this term (possible with pointers to evidence, and more details like test results.)

 The HTML and JSON-LD documents available at the vocabulary namespace URL will be generated from this database.
+Since size is important for a JSON-LD context document, it may link to the full information rather than including it.

 ## Pull requests